-When you apply for any type of disability benefit, it is your responsibility to prove to the RRB that you are "permanently disabled".
-You must provide or tell us about any evidence which may show you are disabled.
+When you apply for any type of disability benefit, it is your responsibility to prove to the Railroad Retirement Board (RRB) that you are permanently disabled (see Part V, Item 5, for the definition of permanently disabled).
+You must provide or tell us about any evidence which may show that you are disabled.

-You may furnish medical evidence in three ways:
+You may furnish medical evidence in 3 ways:

 - We will give you a report form for your personal physician to complete.
-In this way, we can get information about your condition from the medical source that knows you best.
+In this way, we can get information about your condition from the medical source who knows you best.

-- We will ask you to sign an authorization to release to the RRB any hospital, clinic or employer medical records about your condition.
+- We will ask you to sign an authorization to release to the RRB any hospital, clinic, or employer records about your condition.

 - We may ask you to be examined at the RRB's expense if more evidence is needed to: